 Next Sunday morning over 50,000 runners will gather to run in one the most iconic marathon races in the United States.

 Right as you round the final turn two iconic New York buildings are on the east side and south sides of the street.
-If you look up you can see the penthouse that sold for $54 million dollars.
-This 12,000 square foot apartment boasts 7 bedrooms and even a full recording studio.
+If you look up, you can see the penthouse that sold for 54 million dollars.
+This 12,000 square foot apartment boasts seven bedrooms and even a full recording studio.
 Near FAO Schwarz, the Apple store, and Central Park it is in the perfect location.

 The Plaza Hotel has been a New York landmark since 1907.
-When it was built rooms went for $2.50 cents a night.
-Times have changed but the location and prestige of the hotel hasn’t.
-Now the Plaza is also known for its high end luxury condominiums that can go anywhere from $1.75-$59 million dollars.
+When it was built, rooms went for $2.50 cents a night.
+Times have changed, but the location and prestige of the hotel haven’t.
+Now the Plaza is also known for its high-end luxury condominiums that can go anywhere from $1.75-$59 million dollars.

 If you aren’t one of the New York City Marathon runners, you should join the 2 million spectators and enjoy New York City for all its amazing architecture and beauty.
 The Elika Real Estate team sure won’t miss it!